Searching non patent literature

 Target Audience

-This module is intended for patent information specialists with one year or less of experience in conducting novelty or patentability searches.
-It is specifically designed for individuals who have recently started working in this field.
+This module is designed for patent information specialists with one year or less of experience in conducting novelty or patentability searches.
+It is particularly suited for individuals who have recently entered the profession.

 Course Content